-Cotton is plant fiber obtained from the Cotton plant.
+Cotton is plant fibre obtained from the Cotton plant.
 It is a tropical plant which is mainly grown in regions having black soil and warm conditions.

 Cotton is a flowering plant, which belongs to the genus Gossypium and the family Malvaceae.
-The largest cotton producing states in India Gujarat, Madhya Pradesh, Maharashtra, Punjab, and Rajasthan.
+The largest cotton-producing states in India are Gujarat, Madhya Pradesh, Maharashtra, Punjab, and Rajasthan.

 The cotton fibres are obtained from the seeds of the cotton plant.
-It is known as the fabric of life, as it is less of cost, most common type of fabric, easily available, extremely durable, easy fabric to take care of and good for our environment.
+It is known as the fabric of life, as it is cheap in cost, and the most common type of fabric, easily available, extremely durable, easy fabric to take care of and good for our environment.
 It is widely used worldwide to make different clothing like shirts, trousers, and other materials.

-Jute is a long, soft, shiny fibre obtained for the vegetables.
+Jute is a long, soft, shiny fibre obtained from vegetables.

 Jute fibres have been an integral part of the culture of West Bengal, and some portions of Bangladesh.
-They are mainly composed of the cellulose and lignin.
-Thus it is also called as a lingo-cellulosic fibre.
-It is the most affordable natural fibres and has a variety of uses.
-It is used to make jute bags, sacks, coarse clothes, slippers, curtains, chairs, carpets, table, and floor mats, etc.
+They are mainly composed of cellulose and lignin.
+Thus it is also called lingo-cellulosic fibre.
+It is the most affordable natural fibre and has a variety of uses.
+It is used to make jute bags, sacks, coarse clothes, slippers, curtains, chairs, carpets, tables, floor mats, etc.

-Coir is the naturally produced plant fibres extracted from the coconut plant.
-This coir fibre is mainly produced from the coconut husks and is typically used for making floor mats, brushes and gunny bags or sacks and ropes.
+Coir is the naturally produced plant fibre extracted from the coconut plant.
+This coir fibre is mainly produced from coconut husks and is typically used for making floor mats, brushes and gunny bags or sacks and ropes.

 Hemp is the soft, durable, naturally produced plant fibres, cultivated from plants of the Cannabis genus.
-In modern times, these plants were cultivated for industrial purposes including biodegradable plastics, construction, food, fuel, paper, textiles, pharmaceuticals, etc. It is one of the fastest growing plants and was one of the first plants to be spun into fiber about 10,000 years ago.
-Even in today the demand for this product is very high and is used to make ropes, sacks etc.
+In modern times, these plants were cultivated for industrial purposes including biodegradable plastics, construction, food, fuel, paper, textiles, pharmaceuticals, etc. It is one of the fastest-growing plants and was one of the first plants to be spun into fibre about 10,000 years ago.
+Even today the demand for this product is very high and is used to make ropes, sacks etc.

-Flax, which is also known as common flax seeds or linseed.
+Flax is also known as common flax seeds or linseed.
 It is a member of the genus Linum in the family Linaceae.
-They are the native to India from the eastern Mediterranean and was extensively cultivated in ancient Ethiopia and ancient Egypt.
-These plant fibres are the oldest among others and have been found 30,000 BC.
+They are native to India from the eastern Mediterranean and were extensively cultivated in ancient Ethiopia and ancient Egypt.
+These plant fibres are the oldest among others and have been found in 30,000 BC.
 The fibres extracted from these plants are used to make handkerchiefs, ropes, and high-quality papers.

 Also Read: Fibre in Diet

-Plant-source fabrics were the first fabrics to be obtained and were long back around 100,000 years ago.
-Among all the plant source fibres, flax fibres were the first fabrics to be used for making different clothing materials later followed with the cotton, jute, etc. Apart from these plant source fibres, other plants including the palm, rush, reed, and papyrus plant are also used along with flax to make ropes, fabrics, and other clothing materials.
+Plant source fabrics were the first fabrics to be obtained and were long back around 100,000 years ago.
+Among all the plant sources fibres, flax fibres were the first fabrics to be used for making different clothing materials later followed by cotton, jute, etc. Apart from these, other plants including the palm, rush, reed, and papyrus plants are also used along with flax to make ropes, fabrics, and other clothing materials.